 What Does it Take to Be a Sound Engineering Technician?

-Position Description Operate machines and equipment to record, synchronize, mix, or reproduce music, voices, or sound effects in sporting arenas, theater productions, recording studios, or movie and video productions.
+Example of Sound Engineering Technician Job Operate machines and equipment to record, synchronize, mix, or reproduce music, voices, or sound effects in sporting arenas, theater productions, recording studios, or movie and video productions.

-Life As a Sound Engineering Technician
+A Day in the Life of a Sound Engineering Technician

 - Create musical instrument digital interface programs for music projects, commercials, or film postproduction.

 Sound Engineering Technician Required Skills

 Below is a list of the skills most Sound Engineering Technicians say are important on the job.